clemmy/clemmy/README.md

 ### Hi there 👋

-🔭 I’m currently working on making Airtable meet the complex needs of large Enterprise companies.

-🌱 I’m currently learning how to build team culture and run a team effectively.

-💬 Ask me about anything Javascript!

-📫 All my social links are on https://clemmy.ninja.
-Send me a DM!

-😄 He/Him
+🔭 I’m currently building agentic products at Airtable.

+🌱 I previously worked at Credit Karma and Meta (React core).

+💬 I think about the commerce layer for autonomous AI.

-⚡ I brought a fresh durian into my office kitchen and turned it into durian yogurt with my intern.
-My floor thought there was a gas leak.
+⚡ I once brought a fresh durian into my office kitchen and made durian yogurt.
+My building almost evacuated thinking there was a gas leak.